GloBee-Official/woocommerce-payment-api-plugin/README.md

 The built plugin archive is available at `dist/globee-woocommerce-1.0.0.zip`

 ## Versions
+- Tested on WordPress v5.2.2 and WooCommerce v3.7.0
-Tested on WordPress v4.9.6 and WooCommerce v3.4.2
+- Tested on WordPress v4.9.6 and WooCommerce v3.4.2